What does undergraduate study mean?

 Alternative Entry Schemes are available for Aboriginal and Torres Strait Islander students.

 If you have not completed formal studies at secondary or tertiary level in the English language, you may need to demonstrate proficiency in English by achieving a prescribed level in an approved English examination.
 The approved English language tests include the International English Language Testing System (IELTS) and the Test of English as a Foreign Language (TOEFL).
-Details of the minimum English proficiency requirements and approved English language test or equivalent are outlined in the English language proficiency information and tables in the UAC guide or on the UAC website (opens in a new window).
+Details of the minimum English proficiency requirements and approved English language test or equivalent are outlined in the English language proficiency information and tables on the UAC website (opens in a new window).